Quantum Computing Education in Latin America: Experiences and Strategies: Methodology

-I. Quantum Concepts (Target level: \circledAv{A1} - Awareness) \textit{Objective:} Evaluate students' ability to reproduce basic quantum concepts and terminology. \textit{Knowledge Assessment (K):} Multiple-choice exam. \begin{itemize} \item Questions that assess the understanding of basic concepts (qubits, superposition, quantum measurement) and quantum terminology. \item Example: ``What is the concept of quantum superposition? (a) The ability of a particle to be in multiple states at once (b) The ability of a photon to interact in such a way that its quantum state cannot be described independently.” \end{itemize} \textit{Skills Assessment (S):} Concept identification tasks. \begin{itemize} \item Students must read a popular science article or watch a video related to QT and then identify and explain the quantum terms discussed. \item Example: After reading an article, students highlight each quantum concept they recognize (e.g., entanglement, wave function collapse) and write a brief description of each one. \end{itemize}
+\textit{Objective:} \begin{itemize} \item Evaluate students' ability to reproduce basic quantum concepts and terminology. \end{itemize} \textit{Knowledge Assessment (K):} Multiple-choice exam. \begin{itemize} \item Questions that assess the understanding of basic concepts (qubits, superposition, quantum measurement) and quantum terminology. \item Example: ``What is the concept of quantum superposition? (a) The ability of a particle to exist in a combination of different states simultaneously. (b) The ability of a photon to interact in such a way that its quantum state cannot be described independently.” \end{itemize} \textit{Skills Assessment (S):} Concept identification tasks. \begin{itemize} \item Students must read a popular science article or watch a video related to QT and then identify and explain the quantum terms discussed. \item Example: After reading an article, students highlight each quantum concept they recognize (e.g., entanglement, wave function collapse) and write a brief description of each one. \end{itemize}